Esteban1891/Esteban1891/README.md

 </a>

 ### I'm glad to see you here!
-Machine Learning Engineer with experience in projects and works focusing on helping companies to empower themselves from data to obtain greater performance and profitability supported by the latest technological advances.
-I love to explore and learn about new things.
+Esteban is a Software Engineer with experience in projects related to web development (Python, JavaScript, Flask), Android development (Flutter) and low-level programming (C, Bash).
+Proficient in version control systems (Git), databases (SQL) and RESTful APIs.
+Lifelong learner, curious, team player and passionate about technology.
+Esteban is in the process of pursuing a degree in Systems Engineering with a strong emphasis on programming.

-- 🌱 I’m currently learning Java and Scala.
+- 🌱 I’m currently learning React and Django.
-- 🔭 I’m currently working on build different predictive models in the financial sector.
-- 😀 I like cooking :man_cook:, reading :books:, climbing :climbing_man:, photography :camera_flash: and playing the violin :violin:.
+- 😀 I like cooking :man_cook:, reading :books:, climbing :climbing_man:, photography :camera_flash: and playing the guitar :guitar:.
 - 📫 Read my blogs: [Esteban De La Hoz](https://medium.com/@estebandelahoz).
 - 💬 Ask me about anything an everything.
 - 🎯 Portfolio site: [Portfolio](https://estebandelahoz.netlify.app/)